coda/packs-sdk/docs/reference/sdk/interfaces/DynamicOptions.md

 # Interface: DynamicOptions

-A set of options used internally by [makeDynamicSyncTable](../functions/makeDynamicSyncTable.md)
+A set of options used internally by [makeDynamicSyncTable](../functions/makeDynamicSyncTable.md), or for static sync tables that have a dynamic schema.

 ## Properties